|Nutritional Guidelines (per serving)|

 This simple eggplant recipe is aromatic and flavorful, and the generous amounts of fresh garlic make it extra healthy.
 This eggplant recipe makes a terrific side dish that can easily be made vegetarian by swapping out the fish sauce for soy sauce.
 It works with any type of eggplant, whatever is fresh and available where you live.
 You can also adjust the spice level in this eggplant recipe, taking it anywhere from mild to spicy hot, according to your liking.

-- ½ cooking onion (purple onions work well for this recipe)
+- 1/2 onion (purple onions work well for this recipe)

-- 1 Chinese (large, with dark purple skin) eggplant, or 2 (thinner, with light purple skin) Japanese eggplants
+- 1 Chinese Japanese eggplants (large, with dark purple skin, or 2 thinner, with light purple skin)

 - 2 tablespoon soy sauce

-- Add 2 tbsp. soy sauce and continue stir-frying for 5 more minutes, or until the eggplant is soft and the white flesh is almost translucent.
+Add 2 tablespoons soy sauce and continue stir-frying for 5 more minutes, or until the eggplant is soft and the white flesh is almost translucent.
 Add a little more water when the pan becomes too dry (up to 1/4 cup).

 When the eggplant is soft, add the rest of the garlic plus the sauce.
 Stir-fry to incorporate.

 Lastly, add the cornstarch-water mixture.
 Stir well so that the sauce thickens uniformly (this will only take a minute or less).
 Remove from heat.

 Taste for saltiness/flavor.
 If not salty or flavorful enough, add a little more fish sauce.
 If too salty, add a squeeze of lemon or lime juice.

 Now add 3/4 of the fresh basil, stirring briefly to incorporate.